swapnibble/EosCommander/README.md

 <a name="getting_started"></a>
 ## Getting Started
 ### Prerequisite
-For Testing on Public test net:
-Set testnet1.eos.io or testnet2.eos.io, port: 80 on EOS commander settings screen.

 For Testing on private net:
 You should have running nodeos node.
 Set "http-server-address" other than "127.0.0.1" .
 EOS commander includes wallet function, you don't need to specify "wallet_api_plugin" in config.ini.

-EOS Commander has been tested with EOSIO version [dawn-v4.0.0](https://github.com/EOSIO/eos/tree/dawn-v4.0.0).
+EOS Commander has been tested with EOSIO version [dawn-v4.2.0](https://github.com/EOSIO/eos/tree/dawn-v4.2.0).

 See [EOSIO github](https://github.com/EOSIO/eos).